-Below: The Custom made 2 element 60M Yagi is finally built and has been tested here.
+Below: The Custom made 2 element 60M Yagi made for me by my good friend Ken Garg at JK antennas, is finally built and has been tested here.
 All is well and is ready for the crane.
 It will be at a height of 72 feet on a TIC RING rotor on the HDX-5106 tower, below the DB-42 yagi.
 The 3 el 80M yagi is in the background.
-Looks like the ERP power will be about 12 watts.
+Looks like the ERP power will be about 12 watts on 60m.

 Below: Custom Truss system for the TIC RING cradle on the 60m yagi.
 The two "ears" facing the tower in this photo will attach to the rotor at the 72 ft level.
 Easy install expected.
 Fingers crosed... hihi.

-Below: One of the 40m/30m stack antennas on a temporary test set up.
+Below: One of the JK 40m/30m stack antennas on a temporary test set up.

 Top left is TS-990 & SPE 2K-FA amp #1 for 160M, top right is TS-990 & SPE 2K-FA amp #2 for 80M, bottom left is TS-990 for 10-40m with OM power amp, bottom right is TS-990 and SPE amp #2 on input 2 for 6m & 6M EME.
 On the left side are 5 linear amps and a couple of antenna tuners if needed.
 Three more amps on the right side out of the photo, plus a Rockwell Collins KWM-380 which I will be using on 60M with the new yagi on the way.